 Men's Basketball vs. MIT

-• Babson and MIT will meet for the 78th time on Saturday afternoon in a series that dates back to the 1978-79 season.
+Babson and MIT will meet for the 69th time on Wednesday night in a series that dates back to the 1978-79 season.
 The Beavers hold a 49-19 edge all-time and have won five straight against the Engineers over the last two years.

 SCOUTING THE ENGINEERS

 MIT (11-3, 3-1 NEWMAC) has won six of its last seven games following its 73-57 victory over Springfield on Saturday.
 First-year Bradley Jomard scored 22 points and classmate Adam Jurko added 17 points, six rebounds and four assists for the Engineers, who shot 55.1 percent on the day.
 Pedley (15.4 PPG, 4.5 RPG) has made a league-high 41 three-point field goals, Jurko is averaing 13.6 points and 4.3 boards, and Jomard (13.1 PPG, 6.1 RPG) has reached double figures in seven consecutive games.
 MIT ranks fifth nationally in scoring defense (59.8 points) and is second in the NEWMAC in field goal percentage defense (38.3 percent).